-Not having a JVM installed will cause the modellers to fail:
+Not having a JVM installed will cause some of the modellers to fail:

-- If you are running Internet Explorer and has "Install on Demand" enabled (which is the default option) you should receive a prompt asking whether you wish to install the "Microsoft Virtual Machine" when trying to access a modeller.
+- If you are running Internet Explorer and have 'Install on Demand' enabled (which is the default option) you should receive a prompt asking whether you wish to install the 'Microsoft Virtual Machine' when trying to access a modeller.

-- If you are running Netscape or Mozilla you can check for the presence of an installed JVM by clicking Help/About Plug-ins.
-If "Java plug-in" is listed then the user already has a JVM installed.
+- If you are running another browser, you can check for the presence of an installed JVM by clicking Help/About Plug-ins.
+If 'Java plug-in' is listed then the user already has a JVM installed.